Sessions for individuals and couples

 -

 Examples of modalities I draw upon in session include narrative therapy, inner child work, reparenting/self-parenting, Gottman Method, non-violent communication, writing as therapy, Jungian Theory and archetypal soul mapping.
-When working with clients who are seeing me for sex therapy related issues, sessions will often involve a sexual (re)education (as most of us growing up didn’t receive the comprehensive sex-positive sex ed we all deserved).
+When working with clients who are seeing me for sexuality related issues, sessions will often involve a sexual (re)education (as most of us growing up didn’t receive the comprehensive sex-positive sex ed we all deserved).

 Testimonials